 - All instances of theft while on PAX premises will result in one or more of the following: Onsite security and police will be contacted with the intent of prosecution in accordance with all state laws and governing procedures, revoking of badge, ban on future shows.

 3. Don’t punch or kick people

 - Violence will not be tolerated at PAX.
-PAX adheres to the firm conviction that every person is entitled to an expectation of health and safety will take action to make that expectation a reality.
+PAX adheres to the firm conviction that every person is entitled to an expectation of health and safety and will take action to make that expectation a reality.
 Violating that expectation of safety through violence or threats of violence perpetrated against another person is explicitly prohibited and will result in removal and remediation.